Skip to main content

 Session Management

-Every time the SDK is loaded, it is initiated with a token.
-Hubble uses this token to authenticate the user via your SSO endpoint and creates a new session.
+Every time the SDK is loaded, it is initiated with a token (the SSO token you pass in the URL).
+Hubble uses this token to authenticate the user via your SSO endpoint and creates a new session for that user.

 Session Duration